btcookies/listening-room/README.md

 1. Open up terminal and cd into root directory and run 'npm install' in terminal.
 2. Now cd into auth-server and run 'node authorization_code/app.js'
-3. Open up another terminal tab, cd back into the project directory, and run 'npm start'
+3. Open up another terminal tab, cd back into the project directory, then cd into client, and run 'npm start'
 4. Visit localhost:3000 and the app should be running!
 Add songs to the playlist.